Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 The CN Tower held the record for the tallest free-standing structure in the world for 32 years until it was beaten by the infamous Burj Khalifa.

-In addition to the observation deck, guests can also make reservations to dine at great heights at the 360 Restaurant where you can dine on fabulous food while looking out over the city as you revolve around it.
+In addition to the observation deck at the CN Tower, guests can also make reservations to dine at great heights at the 360 Restaurant where you can dine on fabulous food while looking out over the city as you revolve around it.

 And for those of you who are brave enough to try there is the newest addition of the Edge Walk, the world’s highest full-circle freehand walk.

-It has guests going out onto the 5ft wide ledge and walking around the tower’s main pod.
+It has guests going out onto the 5ft wide ledge and walking around the main pod of the CN Tower.

-Whatever you choose to do here they will all make for a memorable experience.
+Whatever you choose to do here at the CN Tower, they will all make for a memorable experience.

 READ MORE: Check out all the top things to do in Banff, Canada!